Voicemails In Car Sales

 Making outbound calls is a tough gig.
 On a good day, you may speak with 10% of prospects that you call, most of whom scurry off the phone before you even finish introducing yourself.
-The reality is that most calls go to voicemail, and the vast majority of those voicemails are never returned.
+The reality is that most sales calls go to voicemail, and the vast majority of those voicemails are never returned.

 Your conversion rates will increase